brokenyouth/asterisk/README.md

 # asterisk
-asterisk is a raycasting game made using SFML
+asterisk is a raycasting game made using SDL